 Type Over Time

-The Type Directors Club celebrates its 70th anniversary with a day-long series of typography talks and an evening reception on Friday, March 10th.
-It is to be held at the School of Visual Arts Theater, 333 West 23rd Street.
+The Type Directors Club celebrated its 70th anniversary with a day-long series of typography talks and an evening reception on Friday, March 10th, held at the School of Visual Arts Theater, 333 West 23rd Street.

-A panel of type luminaries will speak about their careers, their views on the typographic professions, memories of the Type Directors Club, and the future of type.
+A panel of type luminaries spoke about their careers, their views on the typographic professions, memories of the Type Directors Club, and the future of type.

-The day will close with a 6 pm cocktail reception at the SVA Theater.
+The day ended with a 6 pm cocktail reception at the SVA Theater.
+View the photo album of the event here.

 Twenty-nine Type Directors Club Medals have been awarded in recognition of outstanding contributions to typography.
 Hermann Zapf won the first in 1967 and Emigre (Zuzana Licko and Rudy VanderLans) was honored with the most recent in 2016.